tock/tock/doc/Getting_Started.md

 ```

 Boards that use `openocd` will of course require the parameter
 `--openocd` instead of `--jlink`.
-And if your board has a serial
+If your board has a serial
-bootloader, it is sufficient to tell `tockloader` the board type, it
-will look for the default serial interface (named `tock`) or else ask
-you which interface to use:
+bootloader, `tockloader` should work without any additional arguments:

+    $ tockloader install blink

+However, you can specify the board type manually as well:

     $ tockloader install --board imix blink

-You can also tell it which serial port to use by passing it a
+You can also tell it which serial port to use (which is useful if you
+have multiple boards plugged in) by passing it the `--port` parameter
-parameter like `--port ttyACM0` to use `/dev/ttyACM0`.
+like `--port /dev/ttyACM0` to use `/dev/ttyACM0`:

-If you have another board, try
+    $ tockloader --port /dev/ttyACM0 install blink

+To see the list of boards `tockloader` knows about you can run:

     $ tockloader list-known-boards

 If everything has worked until here, the LEDs on your board should now
 display a binary counter.
 Congratulations, you have a working TockOS
-installation on your board.
+installation on your board!

 ## Compiling applications

 The last remaining step is to compile applications locally.
 All user-level code lives in two separate repositories:

 - [libtock-c](https://github.com/tock/libtock-c): C and C++ apps.
 - [libtock-rs](https://github.com/tock/libtock-rs): Rust apps.